 Case studies for marketing.
-Here’s a quick article to suggest ways to use those valuable customer stories.
+Here’s a quick article to suggest additional ways to use those valuable customer success stories.
 The first customer in a new market sector is an ideal candidate for a case study.
 Ideally your case study library will contain examples from every sector of your customer base.
-They can be anywhere from 200 to 1,000 words depending upon how and where they will be used – long enough to convey the details, but short enough to be an easy read.
+The stories can be anywhere from 200 to 1,000 words depending upon how they will be used, and where they will be published.
+The case study should be long enough to convey the key details, but short enough to be an easy read.

-Some market sectors like long detailed stories, others prefer them short and punchy, but the trend is to allow for a shorter attention span, particularly online.
+Some market sectors like long detailed stories while others prefer them to be short and punchy.
+At the moment, the trend is to allow for a shorter attention span, particularly online.

 For a website, your case study needs to grab attention as a visitor skims your site.
-Most companies have a preferred style for their case studies and work to that.
+Most companies have a preferred style or template for their case studies and work to that.

 Based on my experience with many clients, here is my list of ten ways to use a case study, starting with the most obvious then moving on to the less obvious:

 - Number one has to be Content Marketing – for leads generation.
 It is simple to display a brief version of the story on your website, and collect the email addresses of the visitors downloading the full story.

 - Use the customer story in a PR campaign.
 Interesting stories about well-known organisations and forays into new technology are often suitable for news and features.